mizwardomlank/trakteer-webhook/readme.md

 This part is still on progress

 ## Ask
-Join Trakteer Discord Community to ask anything you want.
-Klik here to join https://discord.gg/hbD6jnzcbR
+Join Trakteer Discord Community to ask anything you want about this project.
+Click here to join https://discord.gg/hbD6jnzcbR